Banh-Canh/ytui/README.md

 ### Reporting Issues

-When reporting issues, please include relevant log entries to help with diagnosing the problem.
-You can copy the log content and include it in your bug report.
+When reporting issues, please:

+1. Include relevant log entries from `$HOME/.config/ytui/ytui.log`
+2. Specify your operating system and ytui version
+3. Provide steps to reproduce the issue
+4. Check [existing issues](https://github.com/Banh-Canh/ytui/issues) before creating a new one

 ## License